daniel-odulate22/daniel-odulate22/README.md

  Hello, I'm Daniel 👾🧡
 </h1>

-⚡ Fullstack Developer <br>
+🛠️ Building at the intersection of software and hardware 🙂‍↕️ ⚡ Fullstack Developer <br>
 🤖 Robotics Software Engineer<br>
 🧠 Exploring the world of Artificial Intelligence<br>